My apologies.

 By virtue of our marriage, Marie-Helene obtained a green card and then US citizenship.
 So did Daphne and Alban, her children from the prior bed (le lit antérieur), as the French say so endearingly.

 She did okay there, don’t you think?
-How much is US citizenship worth for a French mother and her two French children with no means other than yours truly for obtaining it?
+How much was US citizenship worth for a French mother and her two French children with no means other than yours truly for obtaining it?

 Our Inheritances